 The TIF process allows a municipality to pay for public improvements and other eligible costs within a designated area, called a tax incremental district (TID), using the future taxes collected on the TID’s increased property value to repay the cost of the improvements.
 The rationale behind TIF is that the public investment will promote private development, jobs, and tax-base growth that would not otherwise occur absent the TID.
 The creation and amendment of all TID’s require approval from both the State of Wisconsin and a local Joint Review Board, which is made up of representatives from Racine County, school districts, Gateway Technical College and Village of Union Grove.
 All Joint Review Board meetings are open to the public.

-Union Grove currently has four active TIDs.
+Union Grove currently has three active TIDs.
 For more information about the purpose and projects associated with each TID, review the project plans below: